 Haddington and District community council have a statutory right to be consulted on applications for planning permission and the community council has a special role, representing a broader yet still local view which can be set alongside the comments of those with more individual interest.
-HDCC is one of many bodies involved planning.
+HDCC is one of many bodies involved in the planning process and do not have final say on any planning applications being approved.

-Haddington and District community council have appointed two people to liaise on planning matters, one person as the primary point of contact for the planning authority on all planning matters, and another person to provide holiday cover.
+Haddington and District community council have appointed two people to liaise on planning matters, one person as the primary point of contact for the planning authority on all planning matters, and another person to provide cover and assist where needed.

 Our appointed planning liaisons check the Planning applications from the East Lothian council every month before each meeting and submit any major planning applications for discussion at those meetings.